splunk/public-o11y-docs/admin/subscription-usage/apm-billing-usage-index.rst

    * - ``sf.org.apm.numTroubleshootingMetricSets``
      - Troubleshooting MetricSets
-     - The cardinality of Troubleshooting MetricSets for each 1-minute window.
+     - The cardinality of Troubleshooting MetricSets.
+TMS data is available per minute and has a look-back period of 1 minute.

    * - ``sf.org.apm.numMonitoringMetricSets``
      - Monitoring MetricSets